 Requirements for admission to student teaching/internship include the following:

-During the time a student is engaged in student teaching, any outside employment or additional academic work except senior seminar must be approved by the Chair of the Department of Teacher Education and Education Leadership.
+During the time a student is engaged in student teaching, any outside employment or additional academic work (excepting senior seminar) must be approved by the SOE Director.

 In compliance with the Higher Education Act, annual reports about teacher preparation in the state are available online.
 Select the appropriate year from the left column of the webpage and then click on Florida.